 - Personality disorders sometimes coexist with mood disorders.
 Some examples are borderline personality disorder, narcissistic personality disorder, and antisocial personality disorder.
 According to the American Psychiatric Association, although the term “personality disorders” encompasses a wide range of conditions, most involve “a way of thinking, feeling, and behaving that deviates from the expectations of the culture, causes distress or problems functioning, and lasts over time.”

 One of the most common ways to treat clinical depression is with antidepressant medications.
 SSRIs (selective serotonin reuptake inhibitors), SNRIs (serotonin and norepinephrine reuptake inhibitors), and MAOIs (monoamine oxidase inhibitors) are among the most common classes of antidepressants.
 They work by regulating chemicals in the brain.
 SSRIs, for example, increase the level of serotonin in the brain by blocking the reabsorption of the chemical.
 When it’s absorbed more slowly after its initial release, there’s more of it available for the brain to utilize.
 Serotonin is a neurotransmitter that regulates mood, sleep, and appetite.
-Although experts still don’t know the exact cause of depression, most agree that a serotonin imbalance can play a role in the development of the condition.
+Although experts still don’t know the exact cause of depression, increasing serotonin works to alleviate depression symptoms.

 Antidepressants are invaluable aids in the treatment of clinical depression and other mood disorders, but they’re not for everyone.
 Some may cause persistent digestive problems, agitation, sleep problems, and sexual issues that many users of these medications experience.
 For many, it’s worth it to weather the potential side effects because the benefits of medication outweigh the downsides.
 Others, however, continue to seek other options.